 Theme: Our Habitat, Our Home

 Mai Po Nature Reserve is one of the most important areas for biodiversity in Hong Kong, with a rich and diverse array of birds and other wildlife.
 But none of this would be here were it not for its equally rich and diverse habitats.
 Six distinct habitat types – fishponds, freshwater ponds, reedbeds, gei wai, mangroves and mudflats – can be found within Mai Po, some with their own unique wildlife and all playing a vital role in sustaining local biodiversity.
 Some habitats, like mangroves, even provide important services to humans like protecting coastal areas from typhoons.
-That’s why the theme for this year’s Walk for Nature is “Our Habitat, Our Home”.
+That’s why this event centres on the theme “Our Habitat, Our Home”.

 Through the activities held along the walking route, participants will learn about the importance of Mai Po’s habitats and of preserving them for biodiversity and for our own wellbeing.

-Mikania Removal - One of the most common invasive species in the reserve, mikania infestation negatively affects Mai Po's habitat Experts will help participants search for traces of the species, introduce the impacts of mikania and lead a clearance activity in the Reserve.
+- Mikania Removal - One of the most common invasive species in the reserve.
+Experts will help participants search for traces of the species, introduce the impacts of mikania infestation and lead a clearance activity in the Reserve.

 - Ceramic Workshop- Learn more about the gei wai culture and the beauty of different species in Mai Po by creating their own unique species using mud from the gei wai.